Doctor of Health Administration Degree Online

 - United States Army or National Guard administrative officer

 - Academic leadership position, including university president, provost, dean or faculty

 Doctor of Health Administration Degree Faculty

 The Doctor of Health Administration program offers a challenging, interdisciplinary educational experience that enables intellectual and professional advancement.
-The ATSU School of Health Management (SHM) faculty and staff are dedicated to your success, and comprehensive student services are available, including advising, tutoring and technical support.
+The ATSU College of Graduate Health Studies (CGHS) faculty and staff are dedicated to your success, and comprehensive student services are available, including advising, tutoring and technical support.